zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="30"></a>30 uploader_started

-`eventType` 30 indicates that the upload service starts, and `details` contains the following fields:
+`eventType` 30 indicates that the upload service starts, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `uploader_started`.
 - `status`: Number.
 The event status.
 0 indicates normal status; other values indicate abnormal status.

 ###  <a name="31"></a>31 uploaded

-`eventType` 31 indicates that all the recorded files are uploaded to the specified third-party cloud storage, and `details` contains the following fields:
+`eventType` 31 indicates that all the recorded files are uploaded to the specified third-party cloud storage, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `uploaded`.
 - `status`: Number.
 The event status.
 0 indicates normal status; other values indicate abnormal status.

 ###  <a name="32"></a>32 backuped

 `eventType` 32 indicates that all the recorded files are uploaded, but at least one of them is uploaded to Agora Cloud Backup.
-Agora Cloud Backup automatically uploads the files to the specified third-party cloud storage. `details` contains the following fields:
+Agora Cloud Backup automatically uploads the files to the specified third-party cloud storage. `details` includes the following fields:

 - `msgName`: String.
 The message name, `backuped`.
 - `status`: Number.
 The event status.
 0 indicates normal status; other values indicate abnormal status.

 ###  <a name="33"></a>33 uploading_progress

 `eventType` 33 indicates the current upload progress.
-The Agora server notifies you of the upload progress once every minute after the recording starts. `details` contains the following fields:
+The Agora server notifies you of the upload progress once every minute after the recording starts. `details` includes the following fields:

 - `msgName`: String.
 The message name, `uploading_progress`.
 - `progress`: Number.
 An ever-increasing number between 0 and 10,000, equal to the ratio of the number of the uploaded files to the number of the recorded files multiplied by 10,000.
 After the recording service exits and when the number reaches 10,000, the upload completes.

 ###  <a name="40"></a>40 recorder_started

-`eventType` 40 indicates that the recording service starts, and `details` contains the following fields:
+`eventType` 40 indicates that the recording service starts, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `recorder_started`.
 - `status`: Number.
 The event status.
 0 indicates normal status; other values indicate abnormal status.

 ###  <a name="41"></a>41 recorder_leave

-`eventType` 41 indicates that the recording service leaves the channel, and `details` contains the following fields:
+`eventType` 41 indicates that the recording service leaves the channel, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `recorder_leave`.
 - `leaveCode`: Number.
 The code that indicates why the recording service leaves the channel.